KnownSubset/CSE559-Project2/readme.markdown

 3. Observations

+  I was hoping for something to align, but I guess Ransac is good with determining how images do not align as well.
+This brings up the idea of using Ransac identify whether or not scenes are the same.
+I also wonder at what level of a guassian/laplacian pyrimad might Ransac not be able to distinguish images that could be stiched togehter.
 _______

 # Extension #3 -> Implement and describe some method for smoothly blending together images that are geometrically aligned, but which have different lighting or gain or contrast.